printdotio/printio-ios-sdk/docs/specific_page_methods.md

 ---

-W. Change prtner's logo icon which is used on cart and confirmation screens.
+S. Change prtner's logo icon which is used on cart and confirmation screens.
 File name of logo image, without file type extension.

 - setLogoFileName